Team-Kujira/docs/run-a-node.md

 ## Now we build!

-Time to ignite the build sequence
+Time to ignite the build sequence (using the `kuji` user created above)

 1. Ensure go is in our path (also add it to the end of your `.bashrc` file)